lschierer/RUT/packages/luke/20070709/a-weekend-in-pa.md

 ---

-title: A weekend in PA
+title: "A weekend in PA"
 date: 2007-07-09 16:03:29
 tags:
   -  personal